-Use Twitter Search to look for people who have twittered relevant job offers in the past and follow them as they may post something similar in the future.
-You can also use Twitter job board to see what opportunities they have and who has posted it.
+Utilise Twitter Search and look for people who have shared relevant job offers before and follow them as they may post something similar in the future.
+You can also use the Twitter job board to find opportunities and see who posted them.

-Your Twitter friends need to know that you’re job hunting; an occasional reminder is vital to cut through the rivers of tweets.
+Your Twitter friends should be aware that you’re looking for a job; an occasional reminder is vital to cut through a sea of other tweets.
 Ask career advisors for guidance on how to crack a particular industry or ways that you can enhance your profile.

 Following existing members of staff is much more effective than following a specific company.
-Most often than not, an individual that is in the same department that you want to enter will reply over a generic company page.
+An individual that is in the same department that you want to enter is more likely to reply to you over a generic company page.

 Have you been successful at finding a job or making vital connections through Twitter?
-If so, drop us a comment in the section below…
+If so, let us know by dropping us a comment in the comments section below!